-- Set up Azure Active Directory Connect with writeback for hybrid Exchange Server deployments
+- Set up AAD Connect with writeback for hybrid Exchange Server environments

-- Set up, deploy, and administer Office/Microsoft 365 services
+- Configure, deploy, and administer Office/Microsoft 365 workloads

 - Deal with DNS and certificate issues

-- Provide BYOD support by providing iOS management and Google Android phone and tablet integration services
+- Provide mobile computing support by offering iOS integration and Google Android smartphone integration services

-- Set up management tools including Microsoft Teams Admin Center, Azure AD Admin Center, and Office/Microsoft 365 Security and Compliance Center
+- Deploy management tools including Teams Admin Center, Azure Active Directory Admin Center, and Microsoft 365 Security and Compliance Center

-- Provide as needed consulting, programming, and debugging services
+- Deliver as needed consulting, development, and troubleshooting help

 Call or Email Progent for Microsoft Teams Expertise

 To find out more about Progent's upgrade support for Microsoft Teams, call 1-800-993-9400 or see Contact Progent.